The

 while they were doing their construction work, they were brutally

-and other students were arrested and hauled off to the police
+Codreanu and other students were arrested and hauled off to the

-hanging upside-down in chains.
-Only with the intervention of Cuza
+tortured while hanging upside-down in chains.
+Only with the

-were the students finally freed.
-The Jews in the area were
+students finally freed.
+The Jews in the area were extremely happy

-extremely happy over the torture of the students, and rewarded Manciu,
+over the torture of the students and rewarded Manciu, who received

-who received no punishment for his actions, by buying him a car.
+no punishment for his actions, by buying him a car.
+Months later

-burst in with several gendarmes (police type) and was prepared to
+Manciu burst in with several gendarmes and was prepared to harm

 Codreanu

-possible in order to make sure that he was not in an area where
+Moldavia as possible in order to make sure that he was not in an

-everyone sympathized with him.
-Yet even there, while the policemen
+area where everyone sympathized with him.
+Yet even there, while

-denied torturing the students, the jury knew the truth of what
+the policemen denied torturing the students, the jury knew the

-there he and his wife decided to travel to France where he would
+Ilinoiu.
+From there he and his wife decided to travel to France

-earn his doctorate in political economy at the University of Grenoble.
+where he would earn his doctorate in political economy at the

 In

-faction, was perfectly happy with the situation, which caused Codreanu
+perfectly happy with the situation, which caused Codreanu to

 leadership abilities: “If the doctrinaire is expected to master